RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

     <img src="Images/Keyb07.jpeg" alt="Description" width="1000">
 </p>

-(Mark begin)

 ## Reviving the keyboard plungers

-A very common issue with the Commodore 64 is that the keys stop working.
-Or to put in another way: they work partially, but you have to push REALLY hard to get any key response.
-Luckily, fixing this common issue is straightforward.
+A very common issue with the Commodore 64 is that the keys stop working—or, to put it another way, they work only intermittently, requiring you to press REALLY hard to get any response.
+Fortunately, fixing this issue is straightforward.

-All plungers have a piece of conductive rubber at the end of the small plastic rod.
-This conductive rubber is easily contaminated with dust and grease, preventing the plunger from working as it should.
+All plungers have a piece of conductive rubber at the end of a small plastic rod.
+This conductive rubber can easily become contaminated with dust and grease, preventing the plunger from working as it should.

-By **carefully** rubbing the conductive rubber on a clean sheet of paper the plungers are revived.
+By **carefully** rubbing the conductive rubber on a clean sheet of paper, the plungers can be revived.

 <p align="center">
     <img src="Images/Keyb10.jpeg" alt="Description" width="600">
 </p>

-Finally, the keyboard is re-assembled.
-The top of the keycaps are a bit yellowed, but the risk damage when retrobrighting brown keycaps is too high in my opinion.
-The keyboard looks very nice now!
+Finally, the keyboard is reassembled.
+The tops of the keycaps are a bit yellowed, but the risk of damage when retrobrighting brown keycaps is too high, in my opinion.
+The keyboard is now in very good condition.

 <p align="center">
     <img src="Images/Keyb11.jpeg" alt="Description" width="1000">
 </p>

-(Mark end)

 [![Back to TOC](https://img.shields.io/badge/TOC-grey?style=plastic)](#table-of-contents)